Baritone Guitar Tuning: A Comprehensive Guide

 While there isn’t a specific tuner app designed exclusively for baritone guitars, most widely used guitar tuning apps and electronic tuners can accommodate the baritone tuning.
 Some popular tuner apps include Guitar Tuna, Fender Tune, and Pano Tuner.
 Make sure to set the app to the correct baritone tuning before beginning.

 Chords on a baritone guitar are played using the same finger positions as on a standard guitar, but due to the altered tuning, the chord shapes produce different chords.
-For example, playing an open E chord shape on a baritone guitar will create a B or C chord, depending on the tuning.
+For example, playing an open E chord shape on a baritone guitar will create a C or B chord, depending on the tuning.
 It is important to familiarize yourself with the chord transpositions when playing a baritone guitar.

 Are all 7-string guitars considered baritone?